 Codec Tweak Tool is an application used along with a standard stand-alone K-Lite Codec Pack that helps users detect and remove broken or damaged codecs, filters, and splitters after scanning a huge database of codec lists.

-Codec Tweak Tool
+Codec Tweak Tool for Windows

 Why do we need codecs

 Codec Tweak Tool provides users with codec information those are broken, damaged or installed as a detailed log.
-It gives users an option to enable/disable all or one codec pack in few clicks.
+It gives users an option to enable/disable all or one codec pack in a few clicks.

 The workflow followed by the application to detect broken codec is as follows.
 It scans the registry, looks for damaged codec and removes all those splitters.
-The tweak tool helps users to restore a codec, if it is removed or deleted by mistake.
+The tweak tool helps users to restore a codec if it is removed or deleted by mistake.

-The freeware comes with few handy options to optimize the performance of audio/video output, as well.
+The freeware comes with a few handy options to optimize the performance of audio/video output, as well.
 Users can hit the Fixes option under the General menu.
 This will detect and remove broken VFW/ACM codecs and help re-register base DirectShow filters.
 It will also clear Windows icons, font, and ActiveMovie filter cache.

 The tool can also be used to collect system information and lists all 32-bit, 64-bit installed DirectShow filters, ACM/VFW and DirectX Media Objects.